The Nub Theory is a popular way for parents-to-be to predict their baby’s gender at just 12 weeks.

 The Nub Theory is based on the hypothesis that you can predict the sex of your baby based on the angle of their genital tubercle.
 All babies have a genital tubercle or ‘nub’ between their legs that develops between 11-13 weeks.

 According to this theory, the angle of the nub will indicate whether a baby is a boy or girl.
 It’s said that if the nub is over 30 degrees up from the spine, it’s a boy.
 However, if it’s under that, then it’s a girl.

 A 2016 study looked at the accuracy of the Nub or ‘Nib’ theory and the results were surprisingly accurate.
 The researchers found that out of 672 cases, sex determination was possible 90 percent of the time and the baby’s gender was correctly predicted 87 percent of the time.

 See our pictures below as an example of how to use the Nub Theory to predict a baby’s gender.

 The nub isn’t pointing up more than 30 degrees from the baby’s spine – in fact it’s almost horizontal – so believers would say this showed the scan to be a little girl.

 The nub is at a much steeper angle upwards from the spine, indicating that this could be a baby boy.

-Going for your scan soon?
-You’ll have to hope for co-operation from your baby as some professionals say the accuracy actually all depends on the angle of the baby.
+Patricia explains that you’ll have to hope for co-operation from your baby during the 12-week scan, as getting a good enough photo to use for the Nub Theory all depends on the angle of the baby: